catseye/Lexeduct/README.md

 Lexeduct
 ========

+> "this is not a wheel I've re-invented before"

-**Lexeduct** is an experimental framework for text-processing pipelines, written in Javascript, usable in both node and in the browser (knock on wood.)
+**Lexeduct** is an experimental framework for text-processing pipelines, written in Javascript, usable both on the console under [Node.js][], and in a web browser.

-It is currently at a *what is this I don't even* stage of development.
+It is currently a work in progress.
 The framework and usage and everything is subject to change without notice.
+The version number is nominally 0.1-PRE;
+there is not yet a released version.

 Being a framework, Lexeduct inevitably handles some use cases well, and other use cases poorly.
-Don't expect too much from it.
-More details here soon.
+See the "Limitations" section below for more details.

 The name "Lexeduct" is in analogy with "aqueduct": conduits for words intead of water.